 By joining a Medicare Advantage Plan, a participant essentially gets all of their Medicare Part A (Hospitalization Coverage) and Medicare Part B (Physicians Coverage).
 In fact, Medicare Advantage Plans are required to cover all of the services that the Original Medicare covers except for hospice care.
 This is because Original Medicare covers hospice care, even if the participant is enrolled in Medicare Advantage.

-In addition, a Medicare Advantage Plan may offer additional coverages such as vision, dental, and / or health and wellness programs.
-And, most Medicare Advantage plans also include Medicare prescription drug coverage, too.
+In addition, a Medicare Advantage Plan may offer additional coverages such as vision, dental, and/or health and wellness programs.
+Most Medicare Advantage plans also include Medicare prescription drug coverage.

 When an individual joins a Medicare Advantage Plan, Medicare pays a fixed amount of their care every month to the companies that offer these plans.
 These companies are required to follow strict rules that are set by Medicare.

-However, each of the Medicare Advantage Plans are allowed to charge different out-of-pocket costs, and the plans may also have different rules as to how enrollees can receive their services.
+However, each of the Medicare Advantage Plans is allowed to charge different out-of-pocket costs, and the plans may also have different rules as to how enrollees can receive their services.
 For example, some plans may require participants to get a referral before going to a specialist.
-And, these rules may change every year.
+And these rules may change every year.

 Medicare Advantage Plans also have an annual cap on how much participants will pay for their Medicare Part A and Part B services throughout the year.
 This annual maximum out-of-pocket amount can differ from plan to plan.

 Essentially, there are two primary types of Medicare Advantage plans.
 These are network and non-network.
 Network plans offer care to enrollees through their network of physicians and hospitals and are identified as HMOs and PPOs.